Kitash02/cloudcred-shield/README.md

 - Maven (for dependency resolution and packaging)
 - AWS credentials properly configured for the current environment (for S3 scanning)

-### Why Maven?

-Maven is required to:
-- Download and manage dependencies (such as AWS SDK)
-- Package the code into a single executable `.jar` file
-- Ensure compatibility with libraries and plugins used in the project

-You can optionally replace Maven with Gradle, but this project is Maven-based by default.

 ---

 ## How to Run